Note

 The EPI (T2*) image.

-The MNI coordinates of the point where the cut is performed.
+The world coordinates of the point where the cut is performed.

-• If display_mode is ‘ortho’ or ‘tiled’, this should be a 3-tuple: (x, y, z)
+• If display_mode is 'ortho' or 'tiled', this must be a 3-sequence of float or int: (x, y, z).

-• For display_mode == “x”, “y”, or “z”, then these are the coordinates of each cut in the corresponding direction.
+• a sequence of float or int representing the coordinates of each cut in the corresponding direction,

 • If None is given, the cuts are calculated automatically.

-output_filestr or pathlib.Path or None, optional
+output_filestr or pathlib.Path or None, default=None

 The name of an image file to export the plot to.
 Valid extensions are .png, .pdf, .svg.
 If output_file is not None, the plot is saved to a file, and the display is closed.